PATAN – The Land of VAV and Patola

 “DOING WHAT YOU LIKE IS FREEDOM, LIKING WHAT YOU DO IS HAPPINESS.” – Sudha Murty

-Friends are a treasure, they are an integral part of everyone’s life & as you grow older they become your best buddies.
-This is one connection which lasts forever as it thrives on one emotion “No Expectations”
+Friends are a treasure, they are an integral part of everyone’s life & as you grow older, they become your best buddies.
+This is one connection that lasts forever, as it thrives on one emotion: “No Expectations.”

-Sharing all the madness, joys, and sorrows, ranting about all the things possible, threatening to leave but always stay, this relationship is Friendship.
+Sharing all the madness, joys, and sorrows, ranting about all the things possible, threatening to leave but always staying, this relationship is Friendship.

 Connecting with mine was when our daughters were giving us a tough time through studies and adolescence.
-We jelled well and today are best buddies eventually are travel buddies too.
+We jelled well and today are best buddies, and eventually are travel buddies too.

-The trip to Patan on our list was majorly for two reasons.
+The trip to Patan on our list was mainly for two reasons.
 THE VAV Rani Ki vav and “ The Patan Patola”.
-Three hours Journey from Ahmedabad Patan is 140km by road and is home to the world’s famous VAV & Patola sari.
+A 140 km Journey from Ahmedabad to Patan is 140km by road and is home to the world’s famous VAV & Patola sari.

-Sitting on the topmost step of the VAV peering down to see the last level, I imagine women clad in Colorful Ghagras and anklets ascending down the steps, the only time they must have got in those days fetching water.
-As they climb back with the earthen pots I understand the labyrinth task, but the smiles, laughter, and chatter tell me all.
+Sitting on the topmost step of the VAV, peering down to see the last level, I imagine women clad in Colorful Ghagras and anklets ascending down the steps, the only time they must have gotten in those days, fetching water.
+As they climb back with the earthen pots, I understand the labyrinth task, but the smiles, laughter, and chatter tell me all.

 Salute to Queen Udyanmati